yokaze/swgmm/README.md

 The figures describe the status of estimation (top-left), transport cost for each observation (middle-left), alignment of empirical and estimated distributions (bottom-left), and the history of estimated sliced Wasserstein distance (right).
 You get this result in animation by running `swgmm.py`.

+**NOTE:** This implementation does not estimate full covariance matrix, instead it only estimates the diagonal components.
+Also, it applies gradients on the logarithm of unnormalized Gaussian weights and those of diagonal components in covariance matrices.
+These changes make the implementation easier, at the expense of moderate performance degradation.

 ## Resources

 - Comparison of KL, Wasserstein-1, and Wasserstein-2 distances with respect to the coordinate of the left Gaussian component.